By Jay Ellis (as told to the Story Team)

 At that point he got right up in my face, nose to nose, and he said, “What makes you bigger than God?
 Why can’t you forgive yourself then?”

-After I got out of treatment, a friend of mine said, “I want to go to this church down on Egret Bay called Clear Creek Community Church.
+During this time, a friend of mine said, “I want to go to this church down on Egret Bay called Clear Creek Community Church.
 Do you want to go?”
 I said, “Sure, let’s go.”

-One thing I’d really been struggling with was the concept of God’s will.
+Through everything that was happening in my life, one thing I’d really been struggling with was the concept of God’s will.
 In AA you’re told to “align your will with God’s will,” but I had trouble figuring that out.
 I’d been asking people, “What’s God’s will?”
 But nobody had an answer.
 Some people told me, “Whatever you’re thinking ain’t God’s will, so don’t do that.”
 And I was like, “Well, that’s obvious, but what is his will so I know how to align mine with it?”
 But nobody ever had an answer.

 The first day I stepped into Clear Creek Community Church, the very first words out of Bruce Wesley’s mouth were, “If you want to know God’s will, you’ve got to know God’s Word.”